• Skip to primary navigation

 Method

-Making this snack is very simple and quick.
+Making this Christmas puppy chow recipe is very simple and quick - perfect for a festive last minute snack idea.
 It takes only a few minutes and you are ready to get your snack on!

-2. Add the peanut butter, vanilla, melted chocolate, and melted butter together.
+2. Add the peanut butter and vanilla to the melted chocolate and butter and mix well.

-4. Add cereal to bag filled with powdered sugar and shake to mix.
+4. Add cereal to a ziplock bag filled with powdered sugar and shake to mix.

-5. Pour it out and let it sit in the fridge or freezer for a minute for the chocolate to set.
+5. Pour the coated cereal out onto a rimmed cookie sheet lined with parchment paper and let it sit in the fridge or freezer for a minute for the chocolate to set.

 6. Add in your mix-ins!